AmazingAmpharos/OoT-Randomizer/README.md

 * The first room of the Spirit Trial in MQ Ganon's Castle can be cleared without the Bow by using a Hammer jump slash to hit the rusted switch through the thrones.
 * The Gold Skulltulla above the House of Twins in Kokiri Forest can be reached without the Hookshot by hovering from one of its roots.
-* Child can reach the chest on Death Mountain trail with just the Goron Bracelet by quickly backwalking with the Bomb Flower and throwing it at the wall.
+* Child can reach the chest on Death Mountain trail with just the Goron's Bracelet by quickly backwalking with the Bomb Flower and throwing it at the wall.
 * Gerudo Fortress can be cleared without any items other than those needed to get there.
 The logic normally guarantees one of the Bow, Hookshot, or Hover Boots to help in navigating the kitchen room.